 You'll need these if you want to whip cream or beat egg whites.

 A number of models come with a citrus juicer.
 Some come with a press juice extractor for juicing other types of fruit and vegetables.

 Maximum capacity disc

 Not many food processors come with this attachment, but if you're planning to use your food processor to make liquids like almond milk, then this attachment is essential.
 It changes the force in the processor bowl to push any liquid that rises to the top back into the bowl.
-With this attachment you can go above the maximum liquid capacity while avoiding liquid being splattered out of the processor.
+With this attachment you can make the most of the maximum liquid capacity while avoiding liquid being splattered out of the processor.